-As someone who spent their early childhood growing up in Greece, I find the flavor that this marinade provides, to be the most authentic.
+As someone who spent their early childhood growing up in Greece, I find this marinade’s flavor to be the most authentic.
 It tastes like home.
 And the best part is that you probably already have these ingredients in your home.

 - Prepare your meat, seafood, and vegetables by cleaning and cutting into smaller pieces if desired.